 If a DBS check reveals an unspent conviction for a sexual offence against a child or vulnerable adult, the individual is not suitable for that role and will not be taken on.
+We also won't take on anyone who performs a regulated activity as part of their role if they're barred from working with adults or children.
 Any other convictions will be considered on an individual basis.